yardenshoham/nalgeon.github.io/content/posts/2022/sqlean/index.md

 I really like SQLite.
 It's a miniature embedded database, perfect for both exploratory data analysis and as a storage for small apps (I've [blogged about that](/sqlite-is-not-a-toy-database/) previously).

-It has a minor drawback tough.
+It has a minor drawback though.
 There are few built-in functions compared to PostgreSQL or Oracle.
 Fortunately, the authors provided an extension mechanism, which allows doing almost anything.
 As a result, there are a lot of SQLite extensions out there, but they are incomplete, inconsistent and scattered across the internet.

 I wanted more consistency.
 So I started the **sqlean** project, which brings the extensions together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.
 Something like a standard library in Python or Go, only for SQLite.